Remember that scene in the Wizard of Oz, when Dorothy, Toto, the Scarecrow and the Tin Man are walking through a foreboding part of the forest?

-When it comes to your least favorite clients, while they can run the gamut from being mildly annoying to downright horrible, I suspect there’s a bit of fear, worry and uncertainty at play, just like with our Cowardly Lion friend.
+When it comes to your least favorite clients, while they can run the gamut from mildly annoying to downright horrible, I suspect there’s a bit of fear, worry and uncertainty at play, just like with our Cowardly Lion friend.

 For the most part, they’re likely wonderful and caring people who want to shine and do well.
 But certain situations trigger unhappy emotions or dastardly deeds, and lead them down the path to seemingly random acts of unkindness.

-So, yes, while you’re travelling upon the Yellow Brick Road of Marketing and Opportunity, you open yourself up to meeting new dearest companions and mentors like the Scarecrow, Tin Man and Glinda the Good Witch.
+So, yes, while travelling upon the Yellow Brick Road of Marketing and Opportunity, you open yourself up to meeting new dear companions and mentors like the Scarecrow, Tin Man and Glinda the Good Witch.
 However, you also open yourself to being pounced upon by the less gracious―the bumbling Cowardly Lions of the world as well as (gulp) the frightening Wicked Witches.